otvam/pypeec/docs/content/tutorial.rst

     #   - voxel.json.gz - contains the meshed voxel structure (input)
     #   - viewer.yaml - contains the plot configuration (input)
     #   - tag_plot - list of plots to be shown (defined in viewer.yaml)
+    #   - plot_mode - method used for rendering the plots

     import pypeec